probcomp/Venturecxx/README.md

     python setup.py install

-If you want to compile and install the C++ extentions (necessary if you want to run a local server), then run:
+By default, the setup script install a local C++ engine.
+If you do not want to install the local module, then run:

-    python setup.py install --with-local-engine
+    python setup.py install --without-local-engine

-The compiler may complain about missing C++ libraries, in which case you should install them separately before compiling.
-TODO: compile a list of C++ dependencies for various operating systems
+The compiler may complain about missing C++ libraries, in which case you should install them on your machine before running the setup script.

 Installation to global environment